NVIDIA/nvindex-cloud/README.md

 section.

 To achieve scaling of large volume data, NVIDIA IndeX runs in a cluster.
-For a cluster of N nodes, one node has the additional responsibility of serving the UI (viewer?).
-All the other nodes are workers.
+For a cluster of N pods, one node has the additional responsibility of serving the UI (viewer?).
+All the other pods are workers.
 That means there is one viewer and N-1 workers in a cluster of N nodes.
 In Kubernetes, this is modeled using two deployments:
-    - The viewer deployment: which has one replica.
+    - The viewer stateful set: which has one replica.
     - The worker deployment: which has N-1 replicas.

 For a cluster of size 1 (N=1), there is one viewer and zero workers.

-Two ClusterIP services are provided to set up and run the cluster.
+A ClusterIP service is provided to provide the worker nodes with a discovery node address.
 For public access, a LoadBalancer service is provided that points to the viewer pod.